GeitRavi/RS-Component/README.md

   * mvn test
   * or run TestRunner.java file

-** this support on Mac and Windows OS system with Chrome browser.
+** this support on Mac and Windows OS with Chrome browser.